mobixsoftwarestudio/mobix-playbook/0-development-practices.md

 #### Pull Requests (PRs)

-We use Pull Requests as standard for software development.

-For each Pull Request opened, we apply CI/CD as a preview integration an delivery.
+For each Pull Request opened, we apply CI/CD as a preview integration a delivery.
 We validate not only what was implemented, but also check if the tests were done correctly.

+Our PR has the following template:

+* [x] Feature description: Insert here a brief description of your PR
+* [x] Asana task: Insert here an <<link>URL> from Asana's

 We also have a culture of Code Review for each PR, where we verify code practices and check quality and performances that we might need to improve.